kameshsampath/drag-stack/README.md

 ![Drone Dashboard](./docs/images/validation_success)

 **Congratulations**!!!
 You are now a GitOpsian.
 Add other projects of yours and keep rocking with Drone CI and Argo CD.

+## Gotchas

+If you are doing local setup with Kind make sure to check the [setup gotchas](./gotchas.md)for some key details.

 ## Clean up